There are many companies with the same name, and many more people. How do you know you're looking at the right one?

 * remember that even unique identifiers sometimes are recycled after a company's closure or person's death.

 - Corporate structures.
-For companies, does the corporate suffix match the entity you are looking for?
+Does the corporate extension match the company you are looking for?
+If not, it may be a similarly named but legally distinct company.

-- The commonness or uniqueness of names in a specific context or jurisdiction.
+- The uniqueness of names in a specific context or jurisdiction.
 For example, in Lebanon, you can use voter rolls to determine exactly how many individuals by a certain name are citizens and lend more confidence to your assessments.
+The entire Lebanese voter roll is available in Sayari Search!